syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 {% endhighlight %}
 {% endtabs %}

-Here, first and second rows are selected in the `DetailsViewDataGrid` which is present in second row of the parent DataGrid.
+Here, first and second rows are selected in the `DetailsViewDataGrid` which is present in second row of the `parent DataGrid`.

 #### Cell selection